Bayesian modelling and computation utilising directed cycles in multiple network data: Introduction

-Our key contributions in this paper are thus two-fold.
-First, we propose and evaluate a novel network distance metric, namely the HS distance, that has not been considered in the network literature.
+Our key contributions in this paper are thus three-fold.
+First, we propose a novel network distance metric, namely the HS distance, that has not been considered in the network literature.
 Second, we develop and implement a novel Markov Chain Monte Carlo (MCMC) scheme to make posterior inferences from the Spherical Network Family (SNF) model for multiple network data under the proposed HS distance metric.
-Specifically, we introduce an Importance Sampling (IS) step within a Metropolis-Hastings (MH) algorithm that allows the approximation of the intractable normalising constant of the SNF model within the MH ratio.
-The resulting method is computationally intensive and thus motivates us to reduce the burden of computing the cycles through training a non-parametric model within the MCMC that predicts the number of cycles in a network based on other network properties easier (and faster) to obtain.
-This results in a model that can be implemented in a practical setting to learn about relevant features of interest in an ecological study.
+Specifically, we introduce an Importance Sampling (IS) step to approximate the SNF model's intractable normalising constants within a Metropolis-Hastings (MH) algorithm.
+Third we utilise the modelling framework to infer cycle properties from a group of ecological networks studying aggressive interactions between species of fish.

 The remainder of this article is organised as follows.
-Section \ref{sec:prelim} gives the preliminaries for our study, Section \ref{sec:application} describes our proposed metric as well as an ecological application that motivated its derivation.
+Section \ref{sec:prelim} briefly reviews relevant fundamental network concepts, Section \ref{sec:application} describes our proposed metric as well as the ecological application that motivated its derivation.
 In Section \ref{sec:background} we give an overview of the SNF model and how \cite{lunagomez2020modeling} address the problem of the intractable normalising constant.
-In Section \ref{sec:meth} we present how we modify the computations to make posterior inferences for the SNF model.
-Section \ref{sec:sim} illustrates performance of the proposed method in a simulation study.
-Section \ref{sec:realdata} applies the method to analyse the ecological application studying aggressive interactions between species of fish.
+In Section \ref{sec:meth} we present how we modify the computations to make posterior inferences for the SNF model and deal with the MCMC mixing issue, along with simulation experiments for evaluating the performance of our method.
+Section \ref{sec:realdata} applies our modelling framework to \davidsal{ecological data, specifically to quantify} aggressive interactions between \davidsal{coral-eating reef} species of fish.
 Finally Section \ref{sec:conc} ends with some concluding remarks.